 Instant Checkmate’s Guide To Spotting Fake Online Daters

 Sometimes they’re just hoping for attention.
 Sometimes they’re journalists trying to make a point.
 And sometimes they just want to scam you.
-Whatever their motivation is, a significant chunk of online dating profile are complete fakes — fictional profiles designed to dupe honest online daters.
+Whatever their motivation is, a significant chunk of online dating profiles are complete fakes — fictional profiles designed to dupe honest online daters.
 And if you don’t keep an eye out, you could be the next victim.

 1) Run A Reverse Image Search